 Any downgrade would have only a marginal impact on interest rates within the term of this Plan.
-This has not been incorporated into the financials.
-Notwithstanding this, should a downgrade occur, it is expected the Council's credit rating would be restored over time as the funding uncertainty decreases and the net debt/revenue ratio returns to more conservative levels.
+This has not been incorporated into these financials.
+Should a downgrade occur, it is expected the Council's credit rating would be restored over time as the funding uncertainty decreases and the net debt/revenue ratio returns to more conservative levels.